 Stir in the nutritional yeast (or parmesan) then add the spinach to the pan.
 Cover with the lid once more and move the pan off the heat.
 Leave for a minute or so until the spinach wilts, then mix it into the pasta sauce.

-Top with a sprinkling of red chili flakes and fresh basil if you’d like and that’s it!
+Top with a sprinkling of red pepper flakes and fresh basil if you’d like and that’s it!

 What is Nutritional Yeast?